Do you want to add a custom field to your WooCommerce checkout page?

 - Password

-Here, we will share how you can create a custom Radio field “Do You Want To Gift Wrap Your Item(s) For Free?” for your checkout page.
+Here, we will show you how to create a custom Radio field, “Do You Want To Gift Wrap Your Item(s) For Free?”, for your checkout page.

 For that, select the Radio as Field Type and provide the following options:

-- Label: Provide a custom checkout field label text.
+- Label: Provide a custom label for the checkout field.

 - Field ID (Order Meta Key): Add a field ID; use multiple words by appending “_”.